· · ·

 One of the key ingredients for making Risotto is the type of rice used, which in my case is Arborio Rice, a short-grain rice that is short, fat, and oval shaped, used primarily for making risotto.
 Once only grown in Italy, it apparently is now being grown in the U.S. in California and Texas.
 I had never seen this rice in the grocery stores until just a few years ago, but can now find it in our rural area.
 Or you may purchase it on Amazon Here.

-Browse More Rice Dishes
+More Risotto Dishes

 Ingredients for Asparagus and Mushroom Risotto

-(See the full recipe at the bottom of this post.)
+(As a Walmart Affiliate, I earn from qualified purchases at the links below.
+See the full recipe at the bottom of this post.)

 Instructions for Making This Recipe